bbunks/wal.js/readme.md

 # wal.js (watch and listen)

-wal.js allows you to watch a value and then listeners for when the value updates.
+wal.js allows you to watch a value and then add listeners for when the value updates.
 The motivation behind this project was to create a way to easily listen to values of objects as they are updated, and then be able trigger actions as needed.

 ## Install